CQCL/tket/pytket/docs/extensions_index.rst

 * **QPUs** - These are real quantum computers that return shots based results.
 E.g the `QuantinuumBackend <https://tket.quantinuum.com/extensions/pytket-quantinuum/api.html#pytket.extensions.quantinuum.QuantinuumBackend>`_ .
 * **Cloud Access** - Cloud backends allow pytket to interface with cloud platforms to access additional QPUs and simulators.
 E.g `BraketBackend <https://tket.quantinuum.com/extensions/pytket-braket/api.html#pytket.extensions.braket.BraketBackend>`_ .
 * **Emulators** - These classically simulate a circuit and produce shots based results.
 Sometimes emulators use a noise model and have connectivity constraints to emulate real QPUs.
-E.g. `IBMQEmulatorBackend <https://tket.quantinuum.com/extensions/pytket-qiskit/api/api.html#pytket.extensions.qiskit.IBMQEmulatorBackend>`_ .
+E.g. `IBMQEmulatorBackend`_
 * **Statevector Simulators** - Calculates the pure quantum state prepared by a circuit returning a vector/ndarray.
-Examples of statevector simulators are the `ForestStateBackend <https://tket.quantinuum.com/extensions/pytket-pyquil/api/api.html#pytket.extensions.pyquil.ForestStateBackend>`_ and the `AerStateBackend <https://tket.quantinuum.com/extensions/pytket-qiskit/api/api.html#pytket.extensions.qiskit.AerStateBackend>`_ .
+Examples of statevector simulators are the `ForestStateBackend`_ and the `AerStateBackend`_.
 * **Unitary Simulators** - Unitary simulators calculate the unitary operator that is applied by a circuit.
-A unitary matrix/ndarray is returned `AerUnitaryBackend <https://tket.quantinuum.com/extensions/pytket-qiskit/api/api.html#pytket.extensions.qiskit.AerUnitaryBackend>`_ is an example of such a simulator.
+A unitary matrix/ndarray is returned `AerUnitaryBackend`_ is an example of such a simulator.
 * **Density Matrix Simulators** - These simulators compute the density matrix prepared by a circuit.
 The result can be a statistical mixture of states in contrast to statevector simulation.
-E.g. `CirqDensityMatrixSampleBackend <https://tket.quantinuum.com/extensions/pytket-cirq/api/api.html#pytket.extensions.cirq.CirqDensityMatrixSampleBackend>`_ .
+E.g. `CirqDensityMatrixSampleBackend`_
 * **Other specialised simulators** - There are extensions for simulating specific types of circuit.
-For instance the `SimplexBackend <https://tket.quantinuum.com/extensions/pytket-pysimplex/api/pysimplex/api.html#pytket.extensions.pysimplex.SimplexBackend>`_ is designed to simulate Clifford circuits.
+For instance the `SimplexBackend`_ is designed to simulate Clifford circuits.

 A full list of available pytket backends is shown below.